-The copper industry, an electricity-intensive industry is highly exposed to the carbon cost passed through to the electricity prices (indirect effects).
-Since commodity prices are set globally at the London Metal Exchange (LME), the European copper producers cannot pass through the carbon costs incurred in Europe.
+The electro-incentive industries are mostly exposed to the carbon cost passed through to the electricity prices (indirect effects).
+No other industries are more electricity intensive than non-ferrous metals industry, for which these costs can be up to 7 times higher than the direct ETS costs.
+Since commodity prices are set globally at the London Metal Exchange (LME), the European nonferrous metals and ferro-alloys and silicon producers cannot pass through the carbon costs incurred in Europe.

-In this respect, ECI supports Eurometaux's position that it is only by the application of realistic benchmarks, these will play a meaningful role within the ETS.
+In this respect Eurometaux has consistently maintained that it is only by the application of realistic benchmarks, these will play a meaningful role within the ETS.
 This, together with components like full compensation for direct and indirect cost effects, "actual production" and due consideration of the interface between today's lack of an international playing field and the need to strengthen Europe's industrial competitiveness, will be key to ensure ETS as the tool for reducing global GHG emissions.